nperincherry/Uber/README.md

-# Uber Clone iOS Application
+# Uber Clone iOS Application - Test commit

 Uber Clone iOS 9 application using Swift 2 (Xcode 7).
 This project is a clone of Uber which is a transportation network application.
 It allows riders to submit trip request which is then routed to Uber drivers who use their own cars.
 The app implements some of the main features of Uber:
 - Login/Signup page
 - Logout